The National Guard Is Being Deployed in New Orleans for an Extended Period....

 AP Photo/Jose Luis Magana

-Argentine President Javier Milei had a message for New Yorkers considering leaving their city following the gubernatorial victory of democratic socialist Zohran Mamdani last Tuesday.
+Argentine President Javier Milei had a message for New Yorkers considering leaving their city following the victory of the Democratic mayoral candidate and democratic socialist Zohran Mamdani last Tuesday.

 “I dedicate these words to New Yorkers, who have taken the opposite path that of Argentina, and will now be living under a communist party,” Milei declared at a Conservative Political Action Conference (CPAC) Circle Retreat and Gala at Mar-a-Lago on Thursday.“They should know that if the going gets tough, they will always be warmly welcome in our land if they seek to prosper.”